Skip to content

 • Describe the conditions that cause a nucleus to be unstable

-• Describe nuclear fission and nuclear fusion
+• Describe nuclear Loading and nuclear Loading

 • Outline the impacts on the environment of nuclear reactions, including the raw materials used, the various stages of production and nuclear waste